-The Clinical Fellowship must have consisted of clinical service activities that foster the continued growth and integration of knowledge, skills, and tasks of clinical practice in speech-language pathology consistent with ASHA's current Scope of Practice in Speech-

-Language Pathology.
-The Clinical Fellowship must have consisted of no less than 36 weeks of full-time professional experience or its part-time equivalent.
+The CF must consist of clinical service activities that foster the continued growth and integration of knowledge, skills, and tasks of clinical practice in speech-language pathology consistent with ASHA's current Scope of Practice in Speech-Language Pathology.
+The CF must consist of no less than 36 weeks of full-time professional experience or its part-time equivalent.

-Implementation: No less than 80% of the Fellow's major responsibilities during the CF experience must have been in direct client/patient contact (e.g., assessment, diagnosis, evaluation, screening, treatment, clinical research activities, family/client consultations, recordkeeping, report writing, and/or counseling) related to the management process for individuals who exhibit communication and/or swallowing disabilities.
+Implementation: At least 80% of the Clinical Fellow's major responsibilities during the CF experience must be in direct, in-person client/patient contact (e.g., assessment, diagnosis, evaluation, screening, treatment, clinical research activities, family/client consultations, recordkeeping, report writing, and/or counseling) related to the management process for individuals who exhibit communication and/or swallowing disabilities.

 Full-time professional experience is defined as 35 hours per week, culminating in a minimum of 1,260 hours.
-Part-time experience of less than 5 hours per week will not meet the CF requirement and may not be counted toward completion of the experience.
-Similarly, work in excess of the 35 hours per week cannot be used to shorten the CF to less than 36 weeks.
+Part-time experience should be at least 5 hours per week; anything less than that will not meet the CF requirement and may not be counted toward completion of the experience.
+Similarly, work in excess of 35 hours per week cannot be used to shorten the CF to less than 36 weeks.